DaalBot/Docs/src/routes/docs/general/feature-list/+page.md

+---
+title: Features Overview
+description: Explore the features DaalBot offers to enhance your Discord server.
+---

 > This page may be incomplete, we are still working on our documentation.
 If you have any questions, please join our [support server](https://go.daalbot.xyz/HQ).

 ## 🎫 Ticket System